neoforged/Documentation/docs/resources/reloadlisteners.md

 In some situations, integrating with the [existing resource systems][resources] provided by Minecraft or NeoForge just isn't going to cut it.
 Instead, having your system load files by itself from a resource or data pack is more desirable.
 For this purpose, you can register a custom reload listener, implementing `PreparableReloadListener` or one of its subinterfaces/subclasses.

-The idea behind a reload listener is simple: When a resource pack or data pack reload happens, the listener is called upon to read its contents from the new set of resource or data packs.
+The idea behind a reload listener is simple: When a resource pack or data pack reload happens, the listener is called upon to read its contents from the new set of resource or data packs, loaded into a global `ResourceManager` and usually reference-copied into other places for easier access.
 It will then keep the contents until the next reload, at which point the contents will be discarded and the cycle starts anew.

 ## Reloading